Baalbisan/BaalConv/README.md

 ./baalconv
 ```

-Commands can be viewed by typing "help" in the TUI
+Available commands can be viewed by typing "help" in the TUI

 # KNOWN BUGS:
 - None at the moment!